COVID-19 early release of super

 Checking your account balance

-We recommend you login to your legalsuper account to check your account balance before you apply.
-Please note, that if your super balance is less than the amount you have requested, you will only receive the available amount and will not be able to make another application for early access due to coronavirus this financial year.
+We recommend you login to your legalsuper account to check your account balance before you apply to withdraw money.
+If your super balance is less than the amount you have requested, you will only receive the available amount and will not be able to make another application for early access due to coronavirus this financial year.

 Checking your insurance